The Requirements of an Air Force Basic Training Honor Graduate

 Getting Ready for Air Force Basic Training

 Ideally, you'll prepare for the physical portion of your basic training well ahead of the actual 7.5-week boot camp.
-In addition to getting familiar with things like military time and the chain of command, you should try to boost your time on a 2-mile run, and hone your push-ups, sit-ups, and pull-ups.
+In addition to getting familiar with things like military time and the chain of command, you should try to boost your time on a two-mile run, and hone your push-ups, sit-ups, and pull-ups.

 Get familiar with the proper form for each exercise, and try to build up your stamina, adding a few extra reps with each workout.